etiennevandebijl/NIDS/README.md

 1. **Extract Log Files**
    - Use the scripts in the `Zeek/Zeek` folder to extract logs from raw PCAP files.
-   - Additional datasets can be created using the processing scripts in `Zeek/other`.

 2. **Preprocessing**
    - Run `main.py` in `Zeek\Preprocessing\` to preprocess the extracted logs.